Advanced eXtensible Interface: Handshake

 Basic handshake mechanism of the AMBA AXI protocol.
 In this example, the destination entity waits for a high VALID to assert its own READY.

 AXI defines a basic handshake mechanism, composed by an xVALID and xREADY signal.
 The xVALID signal is driven by the source to inform the destination entity that the payload on the channel is valid and can be read from that clock cycle onwards.
 Similarly, the xREADY signal is driven by the receiving entity to notify that it is prepared to receive data.

 When both the xVALID and xREADY signals are high in the same clock cycle, the data payload is considered transferred and the source can either provide a new data payload, by keeping high xVALID, or terminate the transmission, by de-asserting xVALID.
-An individual data transfer, so a clock cycle when both xVALID and xREADY are high, is called "beat".
+An individual data transfer, so a clock cycle when both xVALID and xREADY are high, is called a "beat".

 Two main rules are defined for the control of these signals: